Ana-C-Leiva/Ana-C-Leiva/README.md

 Hi,

-My name is Ana and I am a passionate about exploring data with a research minded perspective acquiered thorugh many years of research in economics.
+My name is Ana and I am passionate about exploring data with a research minded perspective acquiered thorugh many years of research in economics.

 Programs that I use in my projects: